 PLANNING FOR GRADUATE SCHOOL

-- Use Internet sites such as www.petersons.com/graduate, and www.gradschools.com to help search for schools with programs in your field.
+- Use web sites such as www.petersons.com/graduate and www.gradschools.com to help search for schools with programs in your field of interest.

-- Utilize the Internet and the universities' web pages.
-Schools have their catalogs and applications online; access these on the Internet.
+- Visit the universities' web pages.
+Schools have their catalogs and applications online.

-- Consult appropriate graduate school reference books such as Peterson's books on graduate programs, “Directory of Graduate Programs", "The Official Guide to MBA Programs", and "Graduate Study in Psychology."
+- Consult appropriate graduate school reference books such as Peterson's books on graduate programs, such as:

 - Consult your department advisor on the following points: